 - Maintain a consistent temperature of 65 to 70 degrees Fahrenheit.

 - When the seedlings emerge (three to four weeks), put the tray in a sunny window and keep the soil evenly moist.

 - In mid-spring, begin hardening off the seedlings.

-- You will have only vegetation the first year.
+- You will have only leaves the first year.
 The next year, you will have flowers.

-Although it will survive in partial shade, Canterbury bells flowers better when planted in full sun.
+Although it will survive in partial shade, Canterbury bells flower better when planted in full sun.

-Mix compost into the ground where you plant it not only to increase fertility but also to improve soil drainage.
+Mix compost into the ground where you plant your Canterbury bells.
+This will not only increase fertility but will also improve soil drainage.

-Water regularly during the growing season, the goal being to keep the soil consistently moist but not soggy.
+Water regularly during the growing season.
+The goal is to keep the soil consistently moist but not soggy.

 Fertilize in late spring with a balanced fertilizer.
 Hose down the soil thoroughly afterward so that the fertilizer goes down to the roots.

 Canterbury bells come in a number of cultivars and seed mixes, including: